Jon Snodgrass (sociologist)

-Jon Snodgrass (July 27, 1941 – November 5, 2015) was a Panamanian author, born on July 27, 1941 in Colón, Panama to John Alphonso and Olivia Jane (Chestnut) Snodgrass.
-He received his Ph.D.
-Sociology in 1972 at the University of Pennsylvania.
-He worked in the Department of Sociology at California State University in Los Angeles.
+Jon Snodgrass (July 27, 1941 – November 5, 2015) was a Panamanian author, born in Colón, Panama, to John Alphonso and Olivia Jane (Chestnut) Snodgrass.
+He received his Ph.D. sociology in 1972 at the University of Pennsylvania.
+He worked in the department of sociology at California State University in Los Angeles.

-Snodgrass passed away in 2015 at his home in South Pasadena.
+Snodgrass died in 2015 at his home in South Pasadena.